DataDog/integrations-core/temporal/README.md

 ### Configuration

-1. Configure your Temporal services to expose metrics via a `prometheus` endpoint by following the [official temporal documentation][10].
+1. Configure your Temporal services to expose metrics via a `prometheus` endpoint by following the [official Temporal documentation][10].

 2. Edit the `temporal.d/conf.yaml` file located in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your temporal performance data.